-Fashion marketing is the discipline of building demand for apparel, footwear and accessories, then converting that demand into profitable sales.
-It includes positioning, brand-building, creative, social media, influencer marketing, paid advertising, ecommerce merchandising, retail, PR, CRM and measurement.
+Fashion marketing is the discipline of creating demand for apparel, footwear and accessories, converting that demand into fulfilled sales and building customer and brand value over time.
+It connects positioning, product and price architecture, creative, social media, creators, paid advertising, ecommerce merchandising, retail, PR, CRM and commercial measurement.

 The important point is that fashion marketing is not just "running ads for clothes."
 Fashion is bought through identity, aspiration, fit, styling, social proof and timing.
 A person may discover a brand on TikTok, save a look on Instagram, search the brand later, compare sizing, wait for payday, visit a store, return one size and buy again in a different category months later.
 The marketing system has to account for that full journey.